Hospitality included: Bar Marco, The Livermore reign supreme

 Nationally, Zagat named us the No. 1 food city of 2015, prompting The New York Times to dissect “Pittsburgh’s youth-driven food boom.”
 In town, a new law upped food trucks’ metered parking allowance from 30 minutes to four hours.
 Meanwhile, waves of fresh restaurants rolled into the city, swiftly and surely, leaving in their wake a host of national accolades and masses of regional foodies asking one question: What’s next?

-For Strip District staple Bar Marco and its East Liberty partner restaurant, The Livermore, the past 12 months have shed light on a pivotal change that’s turned heads and tides in equal parts.
+For the Strip District’s Bar Marco and its partner restaurant, East Liberty’s The Livermore, the past 12 months have shed light on a pivotal change that’s turned heads and tides in equal parts.

 We do not accept gratuity.
 Our kitchen and front-of-house teams are paid a salary.
 Our prices reflect this.